SunnyAVT/avtcam/README.md

 # avtcam

-avtcam is an easy to use Python camera interface for NVIDIA Jetson.
+avtcam is an easy to use Python camera interface for NVIDIA Jetson or other embedded platform.

-*  Works with various [Allied Vision Camera](www.alliedvision.com) in Jetson Nano or other embedded board
+*  Works with various [Allied Vision Camera](www.alliedvision.com) in Jetson Nano or other embedded boards.

 *  Easily read images as ``numpy`` arrays with ``image = camera.read()``